 So, we carried on with our decline and you do pass one more small creek maybe 10-20 mins after this one, so no need to filter all your water here unless you really need to – save yourself as much pack weight as possible.
 We got to Vidette Meadow at 4:34 pm and decided we would trek all the way to Junction Meadow.
-Since we weren’t sure if we’d make it before dark or not (I’d rather not hike and pitch in the dark if not necessary), we filled up on enough water to get us through the night, just in case.
+Since we weren’t sure if we’d make it before dark or not (I’d rather not hike and pitch a tent in the dark if not necessary), we filled up enough water to get us through the night, just in case.

 We got to the Junction Meadow sign at 5:43 pm but Road’s End was supposed to be 10.3 miles from this meadow and not the 12 miles listed on the sign… and since everywhere was overgrown like the meadow that is here, we trekked on.
 We crossed through another fenced-off section on the trail and found a nice opening to the left of the main trail by 6 pm, just before daylight was gone.

 There were campfire rings here already so we knew it would be a good spot to spend the night.
 However, there was a big metal bin (resembling a larger bear locker) that made me nervous for a minute.
 It contains large tools (I’m assuming to maintain the wilderness?) which I was somewhat relieved about, but I heard chatter afterward that there’s some uncertain safety having that nearby… since someone can easily knock you out in your sleep.
 The river was close by but be careful getting down there as it’ gets muddy and slippery when wet.

 Fall was very evident and very present almost the entire hike back… and it really made me feel like I was hiking in the Fall (which I’ve been dying to do).
 The trail was filled with golden yellow leaves both on the trees and on the ground.
 There was one point where it covered the entire trail but the trees guided the path.
 At around 12:30 pm, 3 hours from when we started, you come across the valley view and a bunch of switchbacks… this is the beginning of the end.
-It took less than half hour to get to the bottom of the mountain and right away, the valley floor was filled with ash.
+It took less than half an hour to get to the bottom of the mountain and right away, the valley floor was filled with ash.
 We could clearly see the smoke as we were coming down.